junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 Sam looks at him with a frown.
 "I don't understand."

 "For a full long horrible second, I thought I lost both of you," Dean admits.
 "I don't know if you were really *dead* dead, or just those kind of temporary death you can CPR back alive, but to me, I lost you, both of you.
 And it destroyed me.
 The world might as well end for me.
 You --" he points at Sam, "-- were like, just suddenly collapsed, and you --" he points at Cas now, "-- I thought you didn't make it as a human, but then the grace must has turned you back to angel.
-But then there was just something too weird about the angel you I don't know what was happening.
+But then there was just something too weird about the angel-you I don't know what was happening.
 You were kind of like the old you, but not really you.
 It's creepy, to be honest.
 Like you factory reset back to before we met for the first time all those years ago.
 You didn't even know me.
 I'd give anything to bring your two back normal again."

 "Ah --" Cas says, slowly understanding.
 "It might be the brain damage."

 "I'll need some more explanation to get rid of that nightmare."
 Dean stares at him.

-"In a natural human dying process, brain cells are among the first to be impacted and the most vulnerable to the loss of oxygen, especially the parts that are responsible for cognitive intelligence and long-term memories, which is why it is very common to see major personality change or memory loss after severe brain damage.
-Even if biologically my human body might not yet technically completely cease, there might have been enough brain damage caused by suffocation that I had already lost all my recent memories, leaving only the default angelic memories -- I believe that's what you call as angel's factory setting," Cas explains.
+"In a natural human dying process, brain cells are among the first to be impacted and the most vulnerable to the loss of oxygen, especially the parts that are responsible for cognitive intelligence and memories, which is why it is very common to see major personality change or memory loss after severe brain damage.
+When Crowley stabbed me, I think he broke my lungs and I remember choking.
+Even if biologically my human body might not yet technically, completely cease, there might have been enough brain damage caused by suffocation that I had already lost all my memories of recent years, memories of you, leaving only the default angelic memories -- I believe that's what you call as angel's factory setting," Cas explains diligently.

 "That explains why you completely forgot about me, about us, and everything that happened."
 Dean's breath becomes uneven again, his eyes wide with pain.

 Cas nods mutedly.

-"But then how did you recover?
+"But then how did you fix this?
 And how did I get healed?"
 Sam asks.
 "You said I was out cold.
 I don't remember much, I think I just suddenly passed out."

 "Your body had been failing since the first trial," Cas tells him.
 "It tried to hold together for weeks, and at some point it finally couldn't handle any more and all the system must have collapsed."